n-crespo/NASA-2023/README.md

 			  expression that can satisfy it
 			- that's it!
 		- how can you know for sure that `xy^2=1` ?
-			- that is just a property of any positive number $(x)$ , use some reasoning to find small expressions like that that work for all numbers so you can build ghost variables around them
+      - that is just a property of any positive number $(x)$, use some reasoning to find small expressions like that that work for all numbers so you can build ghost variables around them
 		- the new function must exist for as long as or longer than the original function that you are reasoning about
 - `(dl-diffinv)`